 - 1. A baccalaureate degree or higher - 2.
 Official transcripts from all colleges and universities attended - 3.
 Goal Statement follow template instructions in application - 4.
 A resume or curriculum vitae (as appropriate) - 5.
 Three letters of reference from educators and/or employers - 6.
 Students with international college transcripts must submit a course by course evaluation report by either World Education Services or Educational Credential Evaluators. - 7.
-For International Applicants: A minimum TOEFL score of 87 is acceptable on the internet-based test.
+For International Applicants: A minimum TOEFL score of 94 is acceptable on the internet-based test.
 A minimum acceptable score for the IELTS is a 7.

-Applicant materials will be reviewed by the SBMI Admissions, Progression and Graduation (APG) Committee.
+Applicant materials will be reviewed by the McWilliams School of Biomedical Informatics Admissions, Progression and Graduation (APG) Committee.
 The committee will consider such areas as: